-You haven’t enjoyed an eclair until you’ve tried a fresh homemade eclair filled to the brim with pastry cream and topped with chocolate ganache.
-Watch the video tutorial and you will master this eclairs recipe in no time.
+You haven’t enjoyed an Eclair until you’ve tried a fresh homemade eclair filled to the brim with pastry cream and topped with chocolate ganache.
+Watch the video tutorial, and you will master these French eclairs in no time.

 Classic Homemade Eclairs